 What do you wish you had known as a Ph.D. student or early researcher?

-What would you want for your career if you couldn’t do AI?
+What would you have chosen as your career if you hadn’t gone into AI?

 What is a “typical” day like for you?